Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

+Other most common suggestions are related to how effectively cover their business logic.
+Based on the feedback, most tests generated by \evo properly cover the input validation, while only few tests cover their real business logic and important usage scenarios.

-\qbD One advantage of manual tests is easy-to-read.
-Furthermore, the manual tests are defined to address their business logic, and that has more meaningful combinations of endpoints than automatically generated tests.
+One of the advantages of manually written automated tests is easy-to-read, e.g., test suites are often well grouped and do not contain many tests.
+Another advantage is specific, i.e., the manually written automated tests are defined to address their business logic, and that has more meaningful combinations of endpoints than automatically generated tests.
+In addition, the tests could have assertions on database that is currently missing on the tests generated by \evo.

+Furthermore, code coverage and efficiency to produce tests would be better to be improved.
+Besides, the suggestions on the generated tests, we also received one request to provide info about what code is not covered in terms of each interface, so that it would be easier for them to write manual tests for those missing cases.

+\qbE and \qbF Based on the results shown in Table~\ref{tab:effInfo}, with two experiments involving 18 answers, 16 participants showed positive feedback in keeping the automatically generated tests, i.e., 100\% of the respondents in 2021, and 84\% of the respondents in 2023.
+The 2 participants who responded ``No'' are from one developer who gave \emph{Very Low} rate on quality and one product manager who gave \emph{Very Low} rate on readability (see Table~\ref{tab:effInfo}).

-\qbE and \qbF Regarding \textit{QB5}, 100\% of the respondents (see Figure~\ref{fig:qb5}) show positive feedback in keeping the automatically generated tests.
-They would like to further use them for testing input validations and endpoints used to query info from the other services.
-In addition, they also want to apply them for regression testing (i.e., when the services are updated).
+Regarding \textit{QB6}, the tests could be used together with manually written automated tests, and they would like to further use the generated tests for robustness testing.
+In addition, they also want to apply them for regression testing in their CI systems (i.e., each time when the services are updated).
+The tests could also be used to validate and monitor their testing environment for ensuring that all services are up and running.

-\begin{result} \textbf{RQ2}: As a search-based approach, i.e., \evo, a relatively higher budget (e.g., 10h) is required to tackle industrial test generation.
-Regarding its effectiveness, with 10 hours' time budget, \evo achieves competitive code coverage on key implementations in industrial applications, outputs useful tests covering scenarios that are not easy to be handled by manually written tests and manual testing, and is capable of identifying real faults.
-With answers of questionnaires from four industrial practitioners on two industrial case studies, quality of generated tests are rated as either Moderate (80\%) or VeryHigh (20\%), and 100\% participates would like to keep the generated tests and further use them.
-But, there also exist some limitations, i.e., business logic coverage, test readability and assertions on database state. \end{result}
+In the experiment with \evo \vsecond, we designed two further questions to collect responses related to time budget that practitioners would like to use.

+\qbG Based on results in Figure~\ref{subfig:timePreference}, 1-hour and 5-hours time budget are the most preferred options specified by the participants, i.e., 30\%.
+There are 15\% participants who would like to use the \emph{default} setting and 2-hours time budget.
+One participant responded 24 hours along with a comment as ``Unless the tool can achieve high coverage, there would not be problematic to apply the time budget such as more than 24 hours.''

+\qbH This question is designed to collect options of time budget by considering its performance (we provided results shown in Table~\ref{tab:rq2-coverage} in the questionnaire).
+With the three time budget settings, as \evo with 10 hours could achieve better results, 84\% participants opted 10 hours, and 7\% participants opted 30 minutes and 1 hour.